JRKagumba/2D-video-pose-estimation-yolov7/README.md

 ## Overview

 This project project is an attempt at a refined version of the [NFL Combine - 2D Video Running Analysis](https://github.com/JRKagumba/2D-video-based-running-analysis).
-There were issues with defining the speciic subject to perform inference on within each frame of video.
+There were issues with defining the specific subject to perform inference on within each frame of video.
 As well as issues with performing inference with OpenPose.
 This project aims to resolve both of these issues by using YOLOv7 Pose Estimation algorithm as well as video datasets with only 1 person running in each frame.

 ## Goals